 Program Outcome Report

-Between May 2012 and May 2017, there have been 102 graduates from the University of South Dakota counselor education program.
-Specifically, 59 earned a M.A. in clinical mental health counseling (CMHC) specialization, 35 earned a M.A. in school counseling (SC) specialization and eight earned a Ph.D. in counselor education.
-Between June 2016 and May 2017 there were 14 CMHC, five SC and two Ph.D. graduates.
-On average the program accepts approximately 20 students per year and since 2010 the average completion rate for the program (all specializations) is about 95 percent.
-It is important note that since 2010, 100 percent of CMHC, SC and Ph.D. graduates secure employment within six months of their graduation.
+Between May 2017 and May 2018, there were five CMHC, seven SC and three Ph.D. graduates.
+On average, the program accepts approximately 20 students per year, and since 2010, the average completion rate for the program (all specializations) has been about 95 percent.
+It is important to note that since 2010, 100 percent of CMHC, SC and Ph.D. graduates secured employment within six months of their graduation.

 Students in the counselor education program perform extremely well on the National Counselor Examination (NCE).
-Since 2011, as a whole, the program is consistently at or above all NCE scoring areas when compared to national, CACREP and non-CACREP averages.
+Since 2011, as a whole, the program has been consistently at or above all NCE scoring areas when compared to national, CACREP and non-CACREP averages.
 In addition, 100% of students (all specializations) pass licensure exams.

 Program Outcome Report

 - To provide all students with strong theoretical background on which to base their service to clients.

 - To provide all students with a knowledge of human development over the life span.